StarlingUAS/fenswood_volcano_template/tutorial/README.md

 > Don't forget the `--build`.
 Otherwise, your changes don't get built into the simulation, and you're just running the same code over and over.

+There are countless links and remarks in the tutorials.
+These provide extra information, background and sources, but are not essential reading.
+Follow them if you are interested, but do not feel compelled to digest each one.

 ## Contents

 1. [Drone control](drone_control.md)